airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 make will be assigned a number prefixed with a dollar sign.
 Now, if you look back into the code, you will find that 3 is the first number in the list of numbers to search through.
-If you step through the loop a few more times, you will find that in every loop iteration EAX has the number 3.
-This is not what should be happening.
-EAX should go to the next value in the list in every iteration.
+If you step through the loop a few more times, you will find that in every loop iteration *%eax* has the number 3.
+This is not what should be happening. *%eax* should go to the next value in the list in every iteration.

-Okay, now we know that EAX is being loaded with the same value over and over again.
-Let's search to see where EAX is being loaded from.
+Okay, now we know that *%eax* is being loaded with the same value over and over again.
+Let's search to see where *%eax* is being loaded from.
 The line of code is this:

         movl data_items(,%edi,4), %eax

 So, step until this line of code is ready to execute.
-Now, this code depends on two values - `data_items` and EDI. `data_items` is a symbol, and therefore constant.
+Now, this code depends on two values - `data_items` and *%edi*. `data_items` is a symbol, and therefore constant.
 It's a good idea to check your source code to make sure the label is in front of the right data, but in our case it is.
-Therefore, we need to look at EDI.
+Therefore, we need to look at *%edi*.
 So, we need to print it out.
 It will look like this:

     (gdb) print/d $edi
     $2 = 0
     (gdb)

-This indicates that EDI is set to zero, which is why it keeps on loading the first element of the array.
-This should cause you to ask yourself two questions - what is the purpose of EDI, and how should its value be changed?
-To answer the first question, we just need to look in the comments.
-EDI is holding the current index of `data_items`.
-Since our search is a sequential search through the list of numbers in `data_items`, it would make sense that EDI should be incremented with every loop iteration.
+This indicates that *%edi* is set to zero, which is why it keeps on loading the first element of the array.
+This should cause you to ask yourself two questions - what is the purpose of *%edi*, and how should its value be changed?
+To answer the first question, we just need to look in the comments. *%edi* is holding the current index of `data_items`.
+Since our search is a sequential search through the list of numbers in `data_items`, it would make sense that *%edi* should be incremented with every loop iteration.

-Scanning the code, there is no code which alters EDI at all.
-Therefore, we should add a line to increment EDI at the beginning of every loop iteration.
+Scanning the code, there is no code which alters *%edi* at all.
+Therefore, we should add a line to increment *%edi* at the beginning of every loop iteration.
 This happens to be exactly the line we tossed out at the beginning.
 Assembling, linking, and running the program again will show that it now works correctly.

 Hopefully this exercise provided some insight into using GDB to help you find errors in your programs.